 Working to bring diversity within a species, though, is costly and complicated.
 This also tends to result in disappointments and failures.

-What Health Issues Do You Need to Keep in Mind?
+Health Issues to Keep in Mind

 Rhode Islands are as robust as chickens can get, but that doesn’t mean they aren’t prone to some health issues.